Six Degrees of Separation

 Edison's Phonograph, 1878 - Poster promoting demonstrations of the Phonograph (Courtesy of National Museum of American History, Smithsonian Institution.)

-As a Friend of the Phonograph I can picture Edison's tinfoil phonograph producing that sense of wonder at one of the phonograph's traveling 'demonstrations' just like the wonder seen on the faces of the two boys watching the rabbit come out of the hat of a "Traveling Magician."
+Edison's tinfoil phonograph surely could produce the sense of wonder at any of the phonograph's traveling 'demonstrations' just like the wonder seen on the faces of the two boys watching the rabbit come out of the hat of Rogers' "Traveling Magician."

 The Traveling Magician, John Rogers, 1877 (Courtesy New York Historical Society)

-Another connection is the 1877 date on the sculpture on the corner top of base: "JOHN ROGERS / NEW YORK / 1877" which was also the year that Edison completed his Phonograph ( December 6, 1877).
+Another documented connection is the 1877 date on the sculpture on the corner top of base: "JOHN ROGERS / NEW YORK / 1877" which was also the year that Edison completed his Phonograph ( December 6, 1877).
+See 1877 - the Year of the Phonograph for other popular culture examples and context for 1877 in the United States of America.

 "Walk in and hear the Phonograph" read the sign outside the Phonograph Parlor in Cleveland, Ohio, November 1891 (The Phonogram, 1891, p.
 249).

-The Edison Phonograph parlors with their coin-in-the-slot phonographs have a connection with the Edison Kinetoscope parlors that would open in 1894 following Edison's success in developing the Kinetoscope as a nickel-in-the-slot device which would show moving pictures through a peep hole viewer.
+The Edison Phonograph parlors with their coin-in-the-slot phonographs would be followed by the Edison Kinetoscope parlors that would open in 1894 following Edison's success in developing the Kinetoscope as a nickel-in-the-slot device to show moving pictures through its peep hole viewer.
 The first Edison Kinetoscope Parlor in the world opened in New York City on April 14, 1894.

-The Edison Phonograph Parlors would often include kinetoscopes in their parlors during this period of the kinetoscope's popularity before projected moving pictures replaced the peep hole viewers.
+The Edison Phonograph Parlors would often include kinetoscopes in their parlors during this period of the kinetoscope's popularity before projected moving pictures replaced the peep hole kinetoscopes.

-The final connection from Edison's phonograph to Rogers' sculptures is the location where the first commercial exhibition of Edison's Kinetoscope motion pictures opened in the first Kinetoscope parlor at 1155 Broadway, New York City — the location being the same storefront and address where John Rogers had a studio from 1876 to 1879 and where two his sculpture pieces "The Traveling Magician" and "The Photograph" were made during that time.
+The final connection of Edison and Rogers is the location of that first Kinetoscope parlor at 1155 Broadway, New York City which was same storefront and address where John Rogers had a studio from 1876 to 1879 and where two his sculpture pieces "The Traveling Magician" and "The Photograph" were made during that time.

 The World:Tuesday Evening, New York, New York, May 29, 1894